Philip-Pione/Portfolio/README.md

 # Portfolio of Philip Pione

 ## Description
-A personal portfolio that shows a few of me skills have grown as a developer.
+A personal portfolio that shows basic information about me and some of my projects.

 Please feel free to contact me with any questions via email or LinkedIn.